GalGoldstein/Casual-Inference/README.md

 The overlap assumption (AKA common support) says that each dog breed has a positive probability of receiving each treatment (easy to train/not easy to train).
 We assume that overlap holds in our project, as can be seen in the propensity score histogram in figure 3.
 The overlap between the histograms allowing causal analysis.

-*Figure 3.
-In orange: control group.
-In blue: treated group.
-One sample (in the right orange bin) which is not in the overlap area, was dropped from the dataset.*

-*Figure 3.
-In orange: control group.
-In blue: treated group.
-One sample (in the right orange bin) which is not in the overlap area, was dropped from the dataset.*

 Another way to show the existence of the common support, is by directly plotting the confounders values and the treatment.
 In figure 4 we can see the overlap since each treated sample has positive probability to be a control sample because of the closeness to the control samples, and vice versa.

-*Figure 4.
-Left chart: terrier dog category, right chart: working dog category.
-X axe: Genetic ranking.
-Y axe: Size category.
-Magnitude of the color represent the number of samples in each location in the charts.
-Charts for full types of dog category are in the attached code.*

-*Figure 4.
-Left chart: terrier dog category, right chart: working dog category.
-X axe: Genetic ranking.
-Y axe: Size category.
-Magnitude of the color represent the number of samples in each location in the charts.
-Charts for full types of dog category are in the attached code.*